Home Loan Protection

 § -1 Definitions.
 As used in this chapter:

-(1) Any natural person obligated to repay the loan, including a co-borrower, cosigner, or guarantor; or
+"Borrower" means any natural person obligated to repay the loan, including a co-borrower, cosigner, or guarantor.

 (2) A security interest on a manufactured home that is or will be occupied by a borrower as the borrower’s principal dwelling.